Introduction to Energy Efficiency in New York

 NYSERDA’s contributions to advancing clean energy and achieving New York State climate goals include policy research and recommendations and producing technical research reports in collaboration with a wide array of important stakeholders.

-Gas and Electric Utilities in New York
+Overview of Gas and Electric Utilities in New York

 To make comparison of the various utilities in New York State, we’ve summarized this information in the table below.